codegeek004/Rental-Doc-Extractor/README.md

 4. For PNG, `pytesseract` runs OCR on the image
 5. The text is passed to the QA model along with six pre-written questions, one per field
 6. For each question, the Hugging Face QA pipeline runs a sliding window over the full text (`max_seq_len=384`, `doc_stride=128`) and returns the highest-scoring span across all windows
-7. Raw answers are post-processed: dates via `dateparser`, numeric amounts by isolating the longest digit run after dropping thousand-separator commas, days using `word2number`, party names by stripping leading boilerplate (`between`, `lessor`, etc.)
+7. Raw answers are post-processed: dates via `dateparser`, numeric amounts by isolating the longest digit run after dropping thousand-separator commas, days using `word2number`, party names by stripping leading boilerplate (`between`, `lessor`, and so on)
 8. The cleaned record is returned as JSON

 ### How it works (training path)

 1. For each `(document, field)` pair in `train.csv`, locate the ground-truth value's character span inside the extracted text:
-   - **Dates**: parse with `dateparser` using `STRICT_PARSING=True`, match windows of 1-6 words
+   - **Dates**: parse with `dateparser` using `STRICT_PARSING=True`, match windows of 1 to 6 words
    - **Numbers**: strip commas, periods, `Rs`, `Php`, `/-`, then exact-match
    - **Party names**: substring search with a case-insensitive fallback
 2. Convert each `(question, context, char_span)` triple into one or more SQuAD-style features using a 128-token sliding window.
 Windows that don't contain the answer get `(start=0, end=0)` = CLS = "no answer".